NZMSA/2017-AdvTraining/Day 3/3.4 Integrating EasyTables with NodeJS(Post)/Readme.md

-# 3.4 Creating a post request and sending it to EasyTablels
+# 3.4 Creating a post request and sending it to EasyTables

 ### Introduction